How Can Technology Help Education

 Providing additional support to those who need it

-Apps and software programmes can be also be used to address the individual needs of students at different stages of learning.
+Apps and software programs can be also be used to address the individual needs of students at different stages of learning.
 This is particularly beneficial at the elementary stage, where smaller schools often combine their year levels.
 Younger learners are fascinated by gadgets and devices.
-So, tablets, apps, software programmes and interactive tools can be used in an educational setting to enhance their language and literacy skills while helping teachers respond to the individual needs of each child.
+So, tablets, apps, software programs and interactive tools can be used in an educational setting to enhance their language and literacy skills while helping teachers respond to the individual needs of each child

 Of course, the technology works well for older students too.
 Wireless and cloud technology, for instance, gives them access to the most up-to-date information and data at the touch of a button.